TOOWOOMBA

 Each garden owner selects a suitable charity of their choice and volunteers from this organisation sell and collect tickets at the gate.

-Since 1973 approximately $792,000 has been distributed between the selected charities.
+Since 1973 over $1,300,000 has been distributed between the selected charities.

 Garden takings are pooled and divided equally between each charity.